EndPointCorp/end-point-blog/2021/06/23/dotnet-5-web-api.html.md

 }
 ```

 [`OnModelCreating`](https://docs.microsoft.com/en-us/ef/core/modeling/#use-fluent-api-to-configure-a-model) is a hook that we can define to run some code at the time the model is being created for the first time.
 Here, we're using it to seed some data.
 In order to apply that, a migration needs to be created and executed.
-If you've added some data to the database, be sure to wipe it before runing the migration so that we don't run into unique constraint violations.
+If you've added some data to the database, be sure to wipe it before running the migration so that we don't run into unique constraint violations.
 Here are the migrations:

 ```
 $ dotnet ef migrations add AddSeedDataForSizesAndBodyTypes